ABOUT THIS POLICY

 - WES Logistics; where delivery services will be required to or from the venue.

-- Live Creative; by whom our websites are maintained.
+- Live Creative and March Branding; by whom our websites are maintained.

-- Adestra Ltd.; which are used for email marketing.
+- Upland-Adestra; which is used for email marketing.

 - Any other suppliers that we deem reputable and who we work with in the normal course of our business activities.

-- with our third party data processors and service providers who assist with the running of our website and our office services including our IT support services, and data storage/back up services.
+- Our third party data processors and service providers who assist with the running of our website and our office services including our IT support services, and data storage/back up services.

 Our third party processors and service providers are subject to security and confidentiality obligations and are only permitted to process your personal data for specified purposes and in accordance with our instructions.